24th June – 1st July 2023, Mallaig – Stornoway, £795

 How can ‘creative ecology’ inspire more pro-ecological behaviour?

-There are 5 places for this residency.
+There are 6 places for each week.

 Application Process: